 While fans can only speculate until this summer’s event, there are many exciting possibilities.
 Ubisoft has published many fan favorites, including Driver, Watch Dogs, Call of Juarez, and many others.

-Many fans hope that this announcement teases the long-anticipated revival of the Prince of Persia series, which has experienced many delays on a remake of the much-loved game Sands of Time.
+Many fans hope that this announcement teases the long-anticipated revival of the Prince of Persia series.
+The series has experienced many delays in remaking the much-loved game Sands of Time.

 Of course, to find out what’s in store, you’ll need to tune in to E3 2023 this summer.